MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/media/MS-700-lab_M02_ak.md

----
-lab:
-    title: 'Lab 02: Configure security and compliance for Microsoft Teams'
-    type: 'Answer Key'
-    module: 'Module 2: Implement security and compliance for Microsoft Teams'
----

-# **Lab 02: Configure security and compliance for Microsoft Teams**
+# **Lab 02: Prepare the environment for a Microsoft Teams deployment**

 # **Student lab answer key**

 ## **Lab Scenario**

 In the labs of this course, you will assume the role of the Global Administrator for Contoso Ltd. Your organization is planning to deploy Microsoft Teams.
 Before starting the deployment, the IT department is gathering business requirements about data security and compliance, including how the data shared in Teams be regulated according to the organization’s compliance requirements.
+Also there are concerns about the current network infrastructure to meet the requirements for Microsoft Teams services.
+Therefore, you need to analyze the current network infrastructure and perform bandwidth calculations.
+Based on your estimation, you can provide recommendations to the networking team.

-After you complete the planning process, you will protect Teams from threats, and configure Teams to meet your organization's compliance requirements.
+After you complete the planning process, you will protect Teams from threats, and configure Teams to meet your organization’s compliance requirements.

 ## **Objectives**